thundergolfer/thundergolfer.github.io/_posts/2019-07-01-current-thoughts-on-effective-altruism.md

 needs in order to shore up the chances that my life go absolutely as well as possible?
 No, I really think it isn't.

-### But Socialism: Forwarding Socialist and Democratic causes is the best of my money
+### But Socialism: Forwarding Socialist and Democratic causes is the best use of my money

 Since learning more about politics and history I have become much more confident in the merits of Democratic Socialism (DemSoc) and quite skeptical of the legitimacy of Capitalism.
 I became interested in how Socialists would critique the EA movement and found this great piece